SwingJS/SwingJS/README.txt

 srcjs/com/

-  java classes added to the JSmol binary for ZIP file reading and writing for reference only -- do not modify (or modify only in the JSmol project)
+  java classes added to the JSmol binary for ZIP file reading and writing for reference only -- do not modify (or modify only in the Jmol project)

 srcjs/java/

-  java classes that override the original classes from the J2S distribution for reference only -- do not modify (or modify only in the JSmol project)
+  java classes that override the original classes from the J2S distribution for reference only -- do not modify (or modify only in the Jmol project)

 srcjs/js/